kopia/kopia/site/content/docs/Getting started/_index.md

 > NOTE: This guide focuses on simple scenarios, more command-line features are described in the [Command-Line Reference](../reference/command-line/).

-When creating the repository must provide a password that will be used to encrypt all files.
+When creating the repository, you must provide a password that will be used to encrypt all files.
 The password never leaves your machine and is never sent to the server.

 **There's absolutely no way to recover contents of the repository if you forget the password.
 Remember to keep it secure!**

 ### Filesystem

-To create a repository in a locally-mounted filesystem simply use:
+To create a repository in a locally-mounted filesystem, simply use:

 ```shell
 $ kopia repository create filesystem --path /tmp/my-repository